bloopepper/civic-salon/civic_salon/README.md

 docker logs [container ID]
 ```

-For any other issues or questions about the Civic Salon project, please refer to the [
+For any other issues or questions about the Civic Salon project, please refer to the GitHub repository or contact the project maintainers.